The 4 aspects of food cost

 Maximum allowable food cost

-The maximum allowable food cost figure determines the food cost percentage an operation needs in order to achieve its profit objectives.
+maximum allowable food cost figure determines the food cost percentage an operation needs in order to achieve its profit objectives.
 It is calculated from the actual operating budget of the business.

-To calculate the maximum allowable food cost percentage, select a representative accounting period and determine the amounts for:
+percentage, select a representative accounting period and determine the amounts for:

 • payroll related expenses (salaries, wages, taxes, and fringe benefit)

-• overhead expenses (advertising, utilities, maintenance, other supplies excluding food costs).
+• overhead expenses (advertising, utilities, maintenance, other supplies excluding

 • Also include a target figure for profits before tax.

 Convert the dollar value for these three areas to a percentage of the total sales.
 Remember that food cost is not included.
-Now subtract these numbers from 100 to determine the maximum allowable food cost percentage.
+Now subtract these numbers from 100 to determine

 If you are working with following percentages of sales, payroll 27%, overhead 20%, profit 15%, then the maximum allowable food cost percentage is 37 % (100 minus 63 ).

-Actual food cost
+Actual food

 The actual food cost percentage appears on the monthly income statement.
 This is the cost of the food consumed by your customers, and does not include employee meals or spoilage.

-Although the actual food cost indicates what the food cost is currently running, it has little value unless the operator knows what the target percentage should be.
+the food cost is currently running, it has little value unless the operator knows what the target percentage should be.

 Potential food cost

-Potential food cost is a theoretical or ideal percentage which indicates what the food cost should be in a perfectly run restaurant, given the sales mix.
+food cost should be in a perfectly run restaurant, given the sales mix.
 It reflects the fact that the most popular menu items will have the greatest influence on the overall food cost percentage.

 To calculate the food cost percentage of each dish: